El Chapo meets his match: Brooklyn

 Let's talk for a moment about Brooklyn.

 Prosecutors in Brooklyn's federal court, the US District Court for the Eastern District of New York, have a reputation for handling sophisticated, high-profile cases ranging from terrorism to financial fraud and organized crime.
-Given the number of federal prosecutors competing to get El Chapo convicted, you can be sure the Department of Justice made a careful evaluation of the venue with the strongest case, the most experienced prosecutors, best judges, and courtroom and jail facilities capable of handling the trial of such a notorious criminal defendant.
+Given the number of federal prosecutors competing to get El Chapo convicted, you can be sure the Department of Justice made a careful evaluation of the venue with the strongest case, the most experienced prosecutors, best judges, and courtroom and jail facilities capable of handling the trial of such an infamous criminal defendant.

 But there is another reason Brooklyn will likely best the Mexican drug kingpin, a man seemingly impervious to incarceration.
 El Chapo is about to learn the same lesson that I learned many years ago when I was recruited from Boston College Law School to commence my legal career as an assistant district attorney in Brooklyn: All human life intersects with Brooklyn.
-Some magical, mystical, magnetic force seems to draw the big and notorious cases to Brooklyn.
+Some magical, mystical, magnetic force seems to draw the big and notorious cases to the borough.

 Almost 3 million people from virtually every corner of the Earth reside in Brooklyn.
 Guzman will have the opportunity to meet some of them because they will sit on his jury, a diverse Brooklyn jury of the world-wise and street-smart.
 They will not be shocked by prosecutors making deals with "stool pigeons," snitches and paid informants.
 They know El Chapo didn't hang out with Mother Teresa.
 They will look at the evidence with Brooklyn eyes and will likely convict him and consign him to a very spartan existence at a federal supermax prison.